SAP-samples/automation-pilot-examples/check-cf-space-quota-utilization/README.md

 * Executor ```calculateOrgMemoryPercentage``` calculates the organization memory usage in percentages.

 * Executor ```SendAnsEvent``` send the event data to SAP Alert Notification Service where it would be processed according to your configuration.

+The different values acquired from these requests would be included as tags in the event payload with appropriate naming and send to your SAP Alert Notification service instance.
+You may also edit the sample SAP Alert Notification service configuration provided so that it reflects your preferred delivery channel.

 ### Event Details